microsud/dysbiosisR/README.md

 library(dysbiosisR)
 ```

-The package is currently under development and a stable version will be made available soon.
+The package is currently in the Beta version and a stable version will be made available soon.
+We welcome feedback and suggestions.

 ### Contribute